mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 #### Retrieving data from a route variable

-Let's start by opening the `details.component.ts` file.
+Let's start by opening the `detail.component.ts` file.
 We haven't changed the file since we created it, so you should have:

 ```javascript
 import { Component, OnInit } from "@angular/core";